-1. The programme will be nationally executed under the overall co-ordination of the National Economic and Development Authority (NEDA) and the Department of Foreign Affairs (DFA) (Government Co-ordinating Authority).
+- 1. The programme will be nationally executed under the overall co-ordination of the National Economic and Development Authority (NEDA) and the Department of Foreign Affairs (DFA) (Government Co-ordinating Authority).
 Specific UN entities will have their own Government coordinating authorities.
 Government Ministries, NGOs, INGOs and UN system agencies will implement programme activities.
 The Cooperation Framework (CF) will be made operational through the development of joint work plan(s) (JWPs)1 and/or agency-specific work plans and project documents as necessary which describe the specific results to be achieved and will form an agreement between the UN system agencies and each implementing partner as necessary on the use of resources.
-To the extent possible, the UN system agencies and partners will use the minimum documents necessary, namely the signed CF and signed joint or agency-specific work plans and project documents.2 UN system agencies will coordinate with the concerned government agencies and consider the timing of the government's budget season to ensure counterpart budget availability as necessary.

-2. Cash assistance for travel, stipends, honoraria and other costs shall be in accordance with the United Nations Reference Rates for Partners and for UN-Assisted Projects.
+To the extent possible, the UN system agencies and partners will use the minimum documents necessary, namely the signed CF and signed joint or agency-specific work plans and project documents to implement programmatic initiatives.
+However, as necessary and appropriate, project documents can be prepared using, inter alia, the relevant text from the CF and joint or agency-specific work plans and / or project documents.2 UN system agencies will coordinate with the concerned government agencies and consider the timing of the government's budget season to ensure counterpart budget availability as necessary. - 2.
+Cash assistance for travel, stipends, honoraria and other costs shall be in accordance with the United Nations Reference Rates for Partners and for UN-Assisted Projects.